jasonabenjamin/bashgen/README.md

 # bashgen

-Generate Bash or POSIX shell scripts from natural-language requests using AI.
+Generate Bash shell scripts from natural-language requests using AI.

 ## Requirements

-- Linux
+- Linux or other Unix compatible
-- Python 3
+- Python 3  (comes with Linux)
 - Internet connection
 - A free.ai API key